 1. Less Use of Cash

 Hands-down, the world is moving to being cashless.
 Statistics from all regions in the world indicate that the use of cash has declined in recent years.
 Most counties in the world are either adapting or are in the process of making cashless payments a significant part of their monetary process.
-In 2020 this trend will not only increase…but will explode.

 3. More eWallets